 Three distinct installations comprise the Bridge of Glass.
 Furthest from MOG is the Seaform Pavilion with a ceiling made of 2,364 objects from Chihuly’s Seaform and Persian series.
 Not only are the glass objects beautiful in sunlight they are amazingly lighted after dark.
 I can’t think of a more romantic place to walk after dinner.

-At the center of the bridge are the Crystal Towers, rising forty feet above the bridge deck to serve as beacons of light for the city.
+At the center of the bridge is the Crystal Towers, rising forty feet above the bridge deck to serve as beacons of light for the city.
 The ice-like forms glow at night.

 Closest to the Museum is the Venetian Wall, an eighty-foot installation displaying 109 sculptures from three of Chihuly’s series: Venetians, Ikebana, and Putti.
 The Venetian Wall is a collection of some of the largest blown-glass works executed in the history of the medium.